pirafrank/FlickrDownloadr_cli/README.md

 ### Installation

+1. clone the repo
-Just clone the repo, cd the directory and execute the script.
+2. cd the directory
+3. chmod +x the script
+4. execute it!

 **OR**